 The holdings of the members of our management board and supervisory board and our principal shareholders and their affiliates, represent significant ownership, in the aggregate, of our outstanding ordinary shares (as set out in "Item 7.A.
 Major Shareholders").
-As a result, these shareholders, if they act together, will be able to influence our management and affairs and control the outcome of matters submitted to our shareholders for approval, including the election of directors and any sale, merger, consolidation, or sale of all or substantially all of our assets.
+As a result, these shareholders, if they act together, will be able to influence our management and affairs and control the outcome of matters submitted to our shareholders for approval, including the election of members of our management board and supervisory board and any sale, merger, consolidation, or sale of all or substantially all of our assets.
 These shareholders may have interests, with respect to their ordinary shares, that are different from other investors and the concentration of voting power among these shareholders may have an adverse effect on the price of our ordinary shares.
 In addition, this concentration of ownership might adversely affect the market price of our ordinary shares by:

-- · delaying, deferring or preventing a change of control of us; - impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.
+- delaying, deferring or preventing a change of control of our Company; - impeding a merger, consolidation, takeover or other business combination involving our Company; or - discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of our Company.